 If you are interested in joining the Kelly School SAC, please complete an application.
-Applications can be found in the Main Office or on The School District of Philadelphia's website at https://docs.google.com/a/philasd.org/forms/d/1W2-FnYEEw7FDS_hjt-HnLoMrJVOWYL6_UfYU7RglFk/viewform?formkey=dDl6VG94a1JJbDY2dFVWR08yN2UzOVE6MQ.
+Applications can be found in the Main Office or on The School District of Philadelphia's website at https://docs.google.com/a/philasd.org/forms/d/1W2-FnYEEw7FDS hjt-HnLoMrJVO WYL6 UfYU7RglFk/viewform?formkey=dDl6VG94a1JJbDY2dFVWR08yN2UzOVE6M Q.